 The first monument I encountered was an unexpected memorial to the Pony Express.
 Most Americans reading this are probably familiar with the legend of the Pony Express.
 In some ways, just as Monument Valley implanted itself in the American consciousness as the landscape of the west, the Pony Express also became symbolic of 19th century westward expansion mainly because of its use as a recurring motif in dime novels, western films, and melding with frontier lore.

-Even Americans, however, might not know that the Pony Express officially operated for only 18 months between April 1860 and October 1861 or that its actual operation was suspended in May and June of 1860 when the battles at Pyramid Lake were fought between the U.S. Army and local Paiute Indians.
+Even Americans, however, might not know that the Pony Express officially operated for only 18 months between April 1860 and October 1861, or that its actual operation was suspended in May and June of 1860 when the battles at Pyramid Lake were fought between the U S Army and local Paiute Indians.
 This interruption in service immediately created significant financial stress for the fledgling business which was officially called the Central Overland California & Pike’s Peak Express Company.

-At a time when regular mail delivery typically required 25 days to cross the 2,000-mile route between St. Joseph, Missouri and Sacramento, California, the need for a service like the Pony Express became almost essential in the late 1840’s when the westward expansion of European and Anglo-Americans accelerated.
+At a time when regular mail delivery typically required 25 days to cross the 2,000-mile route between Saint Joseph, Missouri and Sacramento, California, the need for a service like the Pony Express became almost essential in the late 1840s when the westward expansion of European and Anglo-Americans accelerated.
 The exodus of the Mormons from Nauvoo was one driving factor as was the discovery of gold at Sutter’s Mill in California.

 Horse and rider relay teams shuttled mail carried in specially designed saddles along the route with its riders switching mounts every 10-15 miles and, after covering 75-100 miles, handing their cargo to a new courier.
 The process was so efficient and the riders so daring that the Pony Express usually covered the full distance in less than half the time of its competitors – usually needing just 10 days to travel from Missouri to California.

 But not only can speed kill, it can cost, too.
 The riders were limited to weighing no more than 125 pounds and were very well paid – earning fixed salaries of between $100 and $150 per month.
-The cost of supplies, the horse changing stations and maintaining the number of horses needed (a typical trip could require more than 100 horses) made the service exceptionally expensive.
+The cost of supplies, the horse changing stations, and maintaining the number of horses needed (a typical trip could require more than 100 horses) made the service exceptionally expensive.
 Each half-ounce piece of mail a rider carried cost the sender five dollars.
 That would be a lot of money today.
 It was really a lot of money in 1860.

-A mere 10 weeks after the service began operating, the U.S. Congress authorized a bill to subsidize a transcontinental telegraph line connecting the Missouri River with the Pacific Coast – an act that would soon drive a stake through the heart of the Pony Express.
+A mere 10 weeks after the service began operating, the U S Congress authorized a bill to subsidize a transcontinental telegraph line connecting the Missouri River with the Pacific Coast – an act that would soon drive a stake through the heart of the Pony Express.

 Though it continued losing money, the Pony Express operated as usual while the telegraph lines were under construction.
 Once the line was complete, however, the bell tolled for the Pony Express.
 Still, it galloped into legend.

-Marching beyond Deseret – the Mormon Battalion
+Marching beyond Deseret – the Mormon Battalion.

 When the charismatic Mormon leader Joseph Smith purchased the town of Commerce, Illinois and renamed it Nauvoo, he hoped that the followers of his LDS Church would find it a haven from the persecution and religious conflicts that had dogged the believers wherever they’d settled.
 It didn’t.
 Harassment, both legal and violent, continued.